-- Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - Non-Medically Necessary enhancements to standard equipment and devices. - Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is Medically Necessary in your situation.
-Reimbursement will be based on the Maximum Allowed Amount for a standard item that is a Covered Service, serves the same purpose, and is
+- Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - Non-Medically Necessary enhancements to standard equipment and devices.

-- Medically Necessary.
-Any expense that exceeds the Maximum Allowed Amount for the standard item which is a Covered Service is your responsibility. - Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, acetype bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "What's Covered" section. - Continuous glucose monitoring systems, including monitors designed to assist the visually impaired.
-These are covered under the Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy. - Medicare.
+- Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is Medically Necessary in your situation.
+Reimbursement will be based on the Maximum Allowed Amount for a standard item that is a Covered Service, serves the same purpose, and is Medically Necessary.
+Any expense, including items you purchase with features that exceed what is Medically Necessary, will be limited to the Maximum Allowed Amount for the standard item, and the additional costs will be your responsibility. - Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, acetype bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "What's Covered" section. - Medicare.
 For which benefits are payable under Medicare Parts A and/or B, or would have been payable if you had applied for Parts A and/or B, except as listed in this Booklet or as required by federal law, as described in the section titled "Medicare" in "General Provisions."
 If you do not enroll in Medicare Part B when you are eligible, you may have large out-of-pocket costs.
 Please refer to Medicare.gov for more details on when you should enroll and when you are allowed to delay enrollment without penalties. - Missed or Cancelled Appointments Charges for missed or cancelled appointments. - Non-Approved Drugs Drugs not approved by the FDA. - Non-Approved Facility Services from a Provider that does not meet the definition of Facility. - Non-Medically Necessary Services Services the Claims Administrator concludes are not Medically Necessary This includes services that do not meet medical policy, clinical coverage, or benefit policy guidelines. - Nutritional or Dietary Supplements Nutritional and/or dietary supplements, except as described in this Benefit Booklet or that must be covered by law.
 This Exclusion includes, but is not limited to, those nutritional formulas and dietary supplements that you can buy over the counter and those you can get without a written prescription or from a licensed pharmacist. - Off Label Use.
-Off label use, unless the Plan must cover it by law or if the Plan approves it. - Personal Care and Convenience - Items for personal comfort, convenience, protective, or cleanliness such as air conditioners, humidifiers, water purifiers, sports helmets, raised toilet seats, and shower chairs, - First aid supplies and other items kept in the home for general use (bandages, cotton-tipped applicators, thermometers, petroleum jelly, tape, non-sterile gloves, heating pads), - Home workout or therapy equipment, including treadmills and home gyms, - Pools, whirlpools, spas, or hydrotherapy equipment, - Hypo-allergenic pillows, mattresses, or waterbeds, or - Residential, auto, or place of business structural changes (ramps, lifts, elevator chairs, escalators, elevators, stair glides, emergency alert equipment, handrails). - Private Duty Nursing Private duty nursing services given in a Hospital or Skilled Nursing Facility.
-Private duty nursing services are a Covered Service only when given as part of the "Home Care Services" benefit. - Prosthetics Prosthetics for sports or cosmetic purposes.
-This includes wigs and scalp hair prosthetics. - Residential accommodations Residential accommodations to treat medical or behavioral health conditions, except when provided in a Hospital, Hospice, Skilled Nursing Facility, or Residential Treatment Center.
-This Exclusion includes procedures, equipment, services, supplies or charges for the following: - Domiciliary care provided in a residential institution, treatment center, halfway house, or school because a Member's own home arrangements are not available or are unsuitable, and consisting chiefly of room and board, even if therapy is included. - Care provided or billed by a hotel, health resort, convalescent home, rest home, nursing home or other
+Off label use, unless the Plan must cover it by law or if the Plan approves it.